 Plant something.
 Part of saving energy is about your pocketbook, but part of it is doing something for the environment.
 And that environment can help you out with your pocketbook.
 We like to think of it as our version of the Cycle of Life.
 If your lawn is a vast expanse or you have large decks or patios, much like the floor that absorbs sunlight inside your home, this open area will soak in heat all day long.
 This will create a pool of heat around your home that will then need to be cooled down.
 Trees that are close enough to your home will also shade the sides and roof, further reducing heat from sunlight.
 Surprisingly, a few strategic shrubs or small trees will also allow your outdoor units to work 10% less, with shade keeping it cool.
 Remember, though; close enough to work, but not so close as to restrict airflow.

+Give us a call.
 Seriously.
 The best time to do maintenance to your car is when it’s running.
 Don’t wait for the dead of summer to call us for a dead air conditioner.
 Now is the perfect time to charge coolants, inspect ductwork, and make sure that your system is in tip-top shape.
 We can do the work for you, and even teach you how to do simple things like change a filter or program a thermostat.
 And a few dollars with us could save you a small fortune in utility bills.